Sean Strub

-In 1990, he ran for the House of Representatives to represent New York's 22nd congressional district (which in those days included Rockland County and parts of Orange, Westchester and Sullivan Counties).
-He was the first openly HIV+ candidate for federal office in the U.S. and received 46% of the Democratic primary vote.
-He was a long-time member of ACT UP New York and, in 1992, produced an off-Broadway play, The Night Larry Kramer Kissed Me, written by and starring David Drake.

 His memoir, Body Counts: A Memoir of Politics, Sex, AIDS and Survival (Scribner) was published in January 2014.
 Strub co-authored Rating America's Corporate Conscience (Addison-Wesley, 1985), a guide to corporate social responsibility, with Steve Lydenberg and Alice Tepper Marlin and Cracking the Corporate Closet (HarperBusiness, 1995) with Daniel B. Baker and Bill Henning.

 In 2014, Strub criticized National Institute of Allergy and Infectious Diseases (NIAID) director Anthony Fauci for "delaying promotion of an AIDS treatment that would have prevented tens of thousands of deaths in the first years of the epidemic." and accused him of "rewriting history."

+He pioneered mass-marketed fundraising for LGBT equality.

 He is an inaugural member of the WikiQueer Global Advisory Board.

 Miscellaneous

 Strub heard the shots that killed John Lennon on Dec.
 8, 1980, and watched police remove the wounded Lennon from his Manhattan apartment building, the famed Dakota on W.72nd Street.
 He was interviewed by television news crews shortly afterward.

 In 1981, Strub got playwright Tennessee Williams to sign the first fundraising letter for the Human Rights Campaign Fund, a then-newly formed political action committee which grew to become the largest organization in the U.S. advocating for LGBT equality.

 In 1989, Strub asked pop artist Keith Haring to create a logo and poster to launch National Coming Out Day, now also a part of the Human Rights Campaign.

 Strub was one of the AIDS activists who put a giant condom over then-US Senator Jesse Helms's suburban Washington home in 1991.